Skip to content

 FieldTypeDescriptionExample

-FINISHED?BOOLEANTrue when the loop has concluded (either the loop reached its end criteria or the condition evaluated to False).True
+FINISHED?BOOLEANTrue when the loop has completed (either condition is false or the loop reached its end).true

 Important Notes